dannagle/PacketSender/README.md

 * The timer in the bottom lefts starts as soon as a valid data packet is sent/received.
 It stops when the connection is closed.
 * You may optionally append a carriage return when you quick-send by hitting the return key.
 This is useful for command-prompt menus over TCP connections.
 * Incoming persistent connections to the server will launch the UI dialog.
+* During resend, the persistent connection packet is carried over to the new UI dialog.
+Clicking "Resending(1)" will cancel it.

 Persistent connections are not supported via the command line.